konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

         kind: Issuer
 ```

-- **Spec.InitialAdminUser** : Your GCP account email (this will give you the admin role into the NiFi cluster), in my case `alexandre.guitton@orange.com`
+- **Spec.InitialAdminUser**: Your GCP account email (this will give you the admin role into the NiFi cluster), in my case `alexandre.guitton@orange.com`
-- **Spec.ReadOnlyConfig.NifiProperties.WebProxyHosts\[0\]** : The web hostname configured in the Oauth section, in my case `nifi.orange.trycatchlearn.fr`
+- **Spec.ReadOnlyConfig.NifiProperties.WebProxyHosts\[0\]**: The web hostname configured in the Oauth section, in my case `nifi.orange.trycatchlearn.fr`
-- **Spec.ReadOnlyConfig.NifiProperties.OverrideConfigs** : you have to set the following properties :
+- **Spec.ReadOnlyConfig.NifiProperties.OverrideConfigs**: you have to set the following properties:
-    - *nifi.security.user.oidc.client.id* : OAuth Client ID
+    - *nifi.security.user.oidc.client.id*: OAuth Client ID
-    - *nifi.security.user.oidc.client.secret* : OAuth Client secret
+    - *nifi.security.user.oidc.client.secret*: OAuth Client secret
-- **Spec.ListenersConfig.ClusterDomain** : This the domain name you configure into your `External DNS` and `Cloud DNS` zone.
+- **Spec.ListenersConfig.ClusterDomain**: This the domain name you configure into your `External DNS` and `Cloud DNS` zone.
 In my case `orange.trycatchlearn.fr`

-Once the configuration is ok, you can deploy the `NifiCluster` :
+Once the configuration is ok, you can deploy the `NifiCluster`:

 ```console
 kubectl create -f kubernetes/nifi/secured_nifi_cluster.yaml
 ```

-The first time can take some time, the `cert-manager` and `Let's encrypt` will check that you are able to manage the dns zone, so if you check the pods :
+The first time can take some time, the `cert-manager` and `Let's encrypt` will check that you are able to manage the dns zone, so if you check the pods:

 ```console
 kubectl get pods -n nifikop